-I spent a beautiful morning on a smartphone photography tour exploring some of the best photography spots in Barcelona and learning how to capture better images with my old iPhone 5.
+I spent a beautiful morning on a smartphone photography tour with Fran from Shutter Kings, exploring some of the best photography spots in Barcelona and learning how to capture better images with my old iPhone.

 If you’re interested in photography and looking for a creative way to see some of Barcelona’s best bits, this is for you!